greazleay/order-eat-api/README.md

-# Finsys - API
+# Order Eat - API

-This is a fictional financial institution which offers traditonal financial services.
-New customers can open a new account while an existing account holder can perform the following:
+This is a fictional API for food ordering services.
+Customers can order different foods and get the bill, which is the sum of the prices of the ordered food and the bill will be deducted from their already funded accounts.

+They also have the following services available:

-* Open multiple accounts
+* Open a food ordering account
+* Fund their accounts for immediate and future food ordering
+* Get the list of all food items
+* Place a food order
-* Check their account balance
+* Check the status of their food order
-* Withdraw money from their account
+* Cancel their food order
+* Get the bill of their current food order
+* Get the list of current orders
+* View a history of all their orders with bill amount
 * Close their account

+Please note that this project is still being developed and some services are currently unavailable.

 ## Authors